 I Eat (Quite) Right

 Since uni, I’d been of the idea that carbs were terrible.
 It was so ingrained in me and when I decided to step away from a life of eating chicken katsu curry for breakfast, pork belly for dinner and snacking of slices of chocolate cake – I thought all I had to remove from my diet was carbs and all would be well.
 So I’d eat eggs for dinner (no toast), salads for lunch and for dinner I’d max out on a rack of BBQ spare ribs – which I thought was totally fine because, well – no carbs… right?
 In late 2017 I had a full health test where I found out my body fat percentage and the results were shocking to say the least; soon after that someone suggested I tried out My Fitness Pal, not quite for the strict calorie counting, but just to get a sense of the nutrients and macros of the different foods I’d put into my belly.
 Very quickly I learned that eating carbs was not so terrible, and maybe eating spare ribs for dinner 3x a week and wondering where my six pack was wasn’t quite the best idea.
 I learned that balance was better.
 Now I’m not the most strict eater, but I do generally eat clean, and when I eat good and clean, I feel pretty fab too.
 I have a lot more energy and don’t feel as sluggish as I used to.
 Eating well doesn’t mean you have to not eat – I don’t quite eat as many burgers and sausages as I used to back in the day, but I do eat lots of fish, veggies, chicken and rice and I’m always full.
-I see people confusing with all the time and I’m the first to tell them it totally doesn’t have to be that way.
+I see people confusing healthy eating with not eating all the time and I’m the first to tell them it totally doesn’t have to be that way.

 I Spend Time Alone